influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withInitialCacheCapacity(initialCacheCapacity)
 ```

-Initial capacity of the local cache used by the authorizer to avoid querying the Open Policy Agent for every request Defaults to `5000`.
+"Initial capacity of the local cache used by the authorizer to avoid querying the Open Policy Agent for every request Defaults to `5000`."

 ### fn spec.kafka.authorization.withMaximumCacheSize